Tom Carvel: Carvel Brands franchising

 In 1936, Carvel purchased the pottery store and converted it into a roadside ice cream stand; this permanently established Carvel as the first retailer to develop and market soft ice cream.
 The same year, he established the Carvel Brand Corporation and developed a secret soft-serve ice cream formula.

 Carvel also developed new refrigeration machines and sold his designs.
 After World War II, he began to franchise his ice cream stores.
 Carvel was featured in his own advertisements as the company believed that his gravelly voice and personal charm were important factors in the success of his business.

 The Carvel company specializes in ice cream cakes, often in the shapes of animals.
 Two of the most popular ice cream novelties introduced by the company have been "Fudgie the Whale" and "Cookie Puss".
 The brand continues to operate using a franchising model, primarily concentrated in the Northeast United States and Florida.

+Carvel eventually developed the company into an international chain with more than 800 outlets in 17 states and six countries.
+In 1989, he sold the Carvel Corporation to Investcorp for more than $80 million.